 \subsection{Hadamard Spaces}

-Our results are set in the framework of \emph{Hadamard spaces}, that is, geodesic metric spaces (each pair of points is connected by a geodesic) of nonpositive curvature in the sense of Alexandrov (geodesic triangles are at least as “thin’’ as their Euclidean counterparts).
+Our results are set in the framework of \emph{Hadamard spaces}, that is, complete geodesic metric spaces (each pair of points is connected by a geodesic) of nonpositive curvature in the sense of Alexandrov (geodesic triangles are at least as ``thin'' as their Euclidean counterparts).
 They are also called \emph{global NPC spaces} or \emph{complete \cato{} spaces}.
-A Hadamard space $(\mc Q, d)$ can be defined as a complete metric space with the following property: For all $y_0, y_1 \in \mc Q$ there is a $m\in\mc Q$ such that
+A Hadamard space $(\mc Q, d)$ can be defined as a complete metric space with the following property: For all $y_0, y_1 \in \mc Q$ there is an $m\in\mc Q$ such that

 for all $q\in\mc Q$.
 In this case, $m$ is the midpoint between $y_0$ and $y_1$.
 More details on the geometry of Hadamard spaces can be found in the textbooks \cite{burago01,bacak14b}.
-Prominent examples of Hadamard spaces include: \begin{itemize} \item Euclidean and, more generally, Hilbert spaces \cite[Prop.\ 3.5]{sturm03}; \item Cartan--Hadamard manifolds, i.e., complete, simply connected Riemannian manifolds with nonpositive sectional curvature \cite[Prop.\ 3.1]{sturm03}; \item $\R$-trees (also called metric trees), geodesic spaces containing no subset homeomorphic to a circle \cite{evans2008probability}; \item the space of phylogenetic trees with the Billera--Holmes--Vogtmann metric \cite{billera01}; \item the cone of symmetric positive definite matrices with the affine-invariant metric, for which the Fréchet mean coincides with the matrix geometric mean \cite{bhatia06}; \item tangent cones of Hadamard spaces, suitably completed \cite[Thm.\ 1.2.17]{bacak14b}, \cite[Thm.\ 9.1.44]{burago01}. \end{itemize} Hadamard spaces are stable under a variety of natural operations, including closed convex subsets, images under isometries, products, $L^2$-spaces of Hadamard-valued functions, and certain gluing constructions \cite[Sec.\ 3]{sturm03}.
-Importantly, they are not required to be finite-dimensional (e.g., in the Hausdorff sense) or separable.
+Prominent examples of Hadamard spaces include: \begin{itemize} \item Euclidean and, more generally, Hilbert spaces \cite[Prop.\ 3.5]{sturm03}; \item Hadamard manifolds, i.e., complete, simply connected Riemannian manifolds with nonpositive sectional curvature \cite[Prop.\ 3.1]{sturm03}; \item $\R$-trees (also called metric trees), i.e., geodesic spaces containing no subset homeomorphic to a circle \cite{evans2008probability}; \item open books, i.e., disjoint copies of a half-space glued together along their spines, \cite{Hotz2013}; \item the space of phylogenetic trees with the Billera--Holmes--Vogtmann metric \cite{billera01}; \item the cone of symmetric positive definite matrices with the affine-invariant metric, for which the $2$-Fr\'echet mean coincides with the matrix geometric mean \cite{bhatia06}; \item tangent cones of Hadamard spaces, suitably completed \cite[Thm.\ 1.2.17]{bacak14b}, \cite[Thm.\ 9.1.44]{burago01}. \end{itemize} The class of Hadamard spaces is closed under a variety of natural constructions, including passing to closed convex subsets, taking isometric images, forming products and $L^2$-spaces of Hadamard-space-valued maps, and certain gluings \cite[Sec.\ 3]{sturm03}.
+Importantly, they are not required to be finite dimensional (e.g., in the Hausdorff sense) or separable.
 These examples and closure properties illustrate the broad applicability of the Hadamard space framework.